VirtoCommerce/vc-docs/platform/user-guide/docs/quotes/overview.md

+# Overview

-You can view the list of [submitted quotes](../../../../storefront/user-guide/shopping/submit-quotes) via the `Quotes` module.
+You can view the list of [submitted quotes](../../../../storefront/user-guide/shopping/submit-quotes) via the Quotes module.

 ## Key Features